The Hill District: A Neighborhood Guide

 Unfortunately, outdated and inadequate housing led to an urban renewal project, coupled with the building of the Civic Arena venue, that displaced thousands of Black residents and cut the Hill District off from Downtown.

-But all is not lost on the Hill, and huge changes are already underway.
+But all is not lost on the Hill, and huge changes are already underway (explore The Hill Community Development Corporation site to learn more).
 In the Lower Hill (Crawford Roberts) neighborhood, fittingly at the site of the former Civic Arena, a new 4,500 seat music venue with parking garage is under construction.
 That's great for the area as is, but what I really love about this plan is how it focuses on the entirety of the Hill District.

 This facility will look to reconnect Downtown with both the Middle and Upper Hill through heavy investments into the aforementioned New Granada Theater, a new rec center, tax assistance and more to keep the rebirth of this area happening throughout.

-And while music venues are great for visitors, residents of the Hill are also looking forward to the opening of Salem's, a full grocery store, that allows easy access once again to fresh groceries and provides jobs for locals.
-We'll continue to monitor the Hill's progress after this publishes, but here's some things you can do right now in this historic neighborhood:
+And while music venues are great for visitors, residents of the Hill are also celebrating the opening of Salem's, a full grocery store which allows easy access to fresh groceries and provides jobs for locals.
+We'll continue to monitor the Hill's progress after this blog publishes, but here's some things you can do right now in this historic neighborhood:

 Energy Innovation Center